Greece faces bailout review, plays down public sector job losses

-The heads of the “troika” mission from the EU, IMF and the European Central Bank will meet Finance Minister Yannis Stournaras to review progress on privatisations, tax administration reforms, bank recapitalisation and steps to shrink the public sector.
+The heads of the “troika” mission from the EU, IMF and the European Central Bank will meet Finance Minister Yannis Stournaras to review progress on privatizations, tax administration reforms, bank recapitalization and steps to shrink the public sector.

 International lenders unlocked aid in December after Greece’s coalition government adopted austerity measures to bring the bailout plan back on track, with Athens aiming for a primary budget surplus this year for the first time since 2002.